polterguy/polterguy.github.io/documentation/magic/index.md

 * __[seed]__ - Random text gibberish used to seed the CSRNG implementation
 * __[subject]__ - The subject owning the cryptography key pair, typically the full name of the individual whom the key is created for
 * __[email]__ - Email address where the above subject can be reached
 * __[domain]__ - Domain associated with the key pair.
-When creating a new server key pair, this is typically your backend's root URL
+When creating a new server key pair, this is typically your backend's domain prefixed by `https://`

 #### GET magic/system/crypto/get-fingerprint

 This endpoint returns the fingerprint for the specified public key.
 The public key must be base64 encoded DER format.
 The endpoint requires one query parameter being its **[key]**, which is the key the invocation will return the fingerprint for.
+The endpoint can only be invoked by a root user and it requires the following argument(s).

+* __[key]__ - Public key to generate a fingerprint from

 #### POST magic/system/crypto/import